vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     * publicFQDN
     * publicSSH

-The resources have now been created.
+    The Azure resources required for this lab are now available.

-> **Note**: In addition to provisioning the VM and IoT Edge, the ARM template also configured the firewall rules for inbound traffic and created the child device.
+    > **Note**: In addition to provisioning the VM and IoT Edge, the Azure Resource Manager template also configured the firewall rules for inbound traffic and created the child device.

 ### Exercise 2: Download Device CA Certificate